tatdef/DAFT_0410/module_2/Lab_25_BI-Analysis-with-Tableau/README.md

     - Add row and column grand totals to this visualization as well.
     - There are a few insights that we should be able to derive from this visualization.
         - Most of the company's customers have both phone and internet service with the company.
-        - Fiber optic is the most popular type of internet service, especially among customers that have phone service with multiple lines.
+        - Fiber optic is the most popular type of interneLab25t service, especially among customers that have phone service with multiple lines.
         - DSL is the only type of internet service provided to customers that do not have phone service.
 4. We can also look at what billing options are most popular among customers.
 This time we ask you to figure out how to create a stacked bar chart that:
     - Shows an intuitive view on which Payment Method (i.e. Bank Transfer, Credit Card, Electronic Check, and Mailed Check) is most popular with the Paperless Billing option (`Yes` and `No`).